DataDog/documentation/content/en/bits_ai/_index.md

 ### Run workflows in Slack

 If you have Datadog Workflows configured, you can trigger them from Slack.
-For example, sending `@Datadog Give me a workflow to block IPs in Cloudflare` starts a conversation in which the chatbot confirms the desired workflow and asks for any required parameters.
+For example, sending `@Datadog Give me a workflow to block IPs in Cloudflare` starts a conversation in which Bits AI confirms the desired workflow and asks for any required parameters.

 {{< img src="bits_ai/slack-workflow.png" alt="Workflow request to Bits AI in Slack" style="width:60%;">}}